The Untapped Power of Linguistic Diversity

 The Illusion of Progress

-“Contradiction at scale becomes inequity.”
+“Contradiction at scale produces predictable gaps.”

 We have made real progress—stronger literacy frameworks, clearer standards, more data.